 And just waiting was the biggest elevator I’d ever seen.
 It fit 25 people!!
 But that is the only way to get down there, the lines must get pretty long at times.
 Anyway, as a result of this the museum-going experience is surprisingly intimate.
 We became a kind of cohort, navigating the exhibition together at first in silence.

 My intention here was not to write a museum review, but that is what I’ve nearly ended up with.
 Where else can one go for museum reviews?
-Perhaps I should make a habit of this.
+Perhaps if I went to more museums I could make a habit of this.